-Remark 2.4 Our terminology ("uniformity" and "strictness") is motivated from that of fixpoint operators in domain theory, and will be justified in Sec.
-4. The corresponding notions for various specialized versions of traced monoidal categories had appeared in the literature under various names and forms.
-In particular, Ştefănescu's "enzymatic rule" for his network algebras [13] precisely corresponds to our uniformity principle, where strict arrows are called "functorial arrows" (following the terminology by Arbib and Manes for partially additive categories [2]).
+Remark 3.1.
+Our terminology ("uniformity" and "strictness") is motivated from that of fixpoint operators in domain theory, and will be justified in Sec.
+5. The corresponding notions for various specialized versions of traced monoidal categories had appeared in the literature under various names and forms.
+In particular, Ştefănescu's "enzymatic rule" for his network algebras [24] precisely corresponds to our uniformity principle, where strict arrows are called "functorial arrows" (following the terminology by Arbib and Manes for partially additive categories [2]).
 See ibid. for bibliographic remarks and also several examples.

-3 Basic Facts
+§4.
+Basic Facts

 As a warming up, let us see a few basic (but fundamental) properties which strict maps in a traced monoidal category enjoy - and do not enjoy.
 In summary, we will see that (1) isomorphisms are strict, (2) strict maps are closed under tensor product, but (3) strict maps may not be closed under composition.
+To help with the intuition, we shall extensively make use of the graphical presentation in the proofs below.

-Lemma 3.1 In a traced monoidal category, isomorphisms are strict.
+Lemma 4.1.
+In a traced monoidal category, isomorphisms are strict.